An Easy Way to Paint Colorful Autumn Leaves

 Step Two

-Cut out the leaf shapes.
-It is easier to cut them out and then cut the detail, one section at a time.
+Cut out the leaf shapes carefully.
+It's easier to first cut out the general outline of the leaf, and then go back to cut the finer details one section at a time.

 Step 3